NikitaCase/COVID-Vaccine-Sentiment-Analysis/README.md

 Positive tweets will be liked and retweeted more often than negative tweets.

-Canada will have a higher percentage of positive to negative tweets than the USA
+Positive tweets will outweigh negative tweets regardless of company mention.

 ### How I plan to build this